-- Step 3 Each teacher is given some electrical tape and then plots where they feel the school is on a scale of 1-5 (where 1 is poor and 5 is excellent) being as honest as possible.
-They are asked to join up all of their marks to create their own web.
-If there is a large group, teachers will need to break into small groups. - Step 4 Each teacher or group takes a picture of their web.
+- Step 3 Each teacher is given some electrical tape and then plots where they feel the school is on a scale of 1-5 (where 1 is poor and 5 is excellent) being - as

+Step 4 Each teacher or group takes a picture of their web.
 Strengths, challenges and solutions should be discussed and documented.
 If using this over a long period of assessment and activity, this exercise could be revisited at a later date to see if the school has improved in a given area of arts activity.